Wild boar at large are one of the most damaging invasive species in North America.

 A map of the distribution of wild bear at-large.

-A dog 's paw prints in the snow
+A boars prints in the snow

 Large sounder tracks west of capture site